TheTask/Game-of-Life-GIF/README.md

 The deadline is **March 31st, 23:59pm**.

 ### How to submit
-Email both the gif files to me at **marek.borik@mail.mcgill.ca** with the subject line **Gifs**.
+Email both GIF files to me at **marek.borik@mail.mcgill.ca** with the subject line **Gifs**.

 ### Rules and Points
 - The gifs have to be screenshots from your IDE.
-If you send me other gifs from the internet, it will not count.
+If you send me other GIFs from the internet, it will not count.
-- You will be able to get back up to **5%** per gif on your assignments A1-A5 for the total improvement up to **10%**.
+- You will be able to get back up to **5%** per GIF on your assignments A1-A5 for the total improvement up to **10%**.
 - We are going to assign the points after we are done grading A5 and I will email every person who submitted and letting him/her know, how many points they earned.
 - If you scored 100 on all 5 assignments, you won't get any extra marks.
-- It is possible to get partial marks on the gifs.
+- It is possible to get partial marks on the GIFs.
-- The key is that the individual images are alligned as much as possible, a gif like this wouldn't get full points:
+- The key is that the individual images are alligned as much as possible, a GIF like this wouldn't get full points:

 ![alt text](https://media.giphy.com/media/kKKHCM0FNngYwqzP9W/giphy.gif)